He Who Follows Me

 July 3, 1938.

-We have not seen, nor heard, anything unusual since we first came home.
-I feel as a man might feel who has been given a new lease on life.
+We have not seen or heard anything unusual since we first came home.
+I feel like a man who has been given a new lease on life.

 July 10, 1938.